 Here are a few of my favorite portraits from the Regency Era.
 I think these names will be recognized!

 Her extramarital affairs, though conducted discreetly, were said to be numerous.
 When asked why he had never fought a duel to preserve his wife’s reputation, Lord Jersey said drily that this would require him to fight every man in London.

 Portrait by Alfred Edward Chalon.

-Vice Admiral Horatio Lord Nelson (1758-1805)
+Vice Admiral Horatio Lord Nelson

 British flag officer famous for his service in the Royal Navy, particularly during the Napoleonic Wars.
 He was noted for his inspirational leadership and superb grasp of strategy and unconventional tactics, which resulted in a number of decisive naval victories.
 He was wounded several times in combat, losing one arm in the unsuccessful attempt to conquer Santa Cruz de Tenerife and the sight in one eye in Corsica.

-Portrait by Lemuel Francis Abbott, 1790s.
+Portrait in the post featured image is by Lemuel Francis Abbott, 1799.

 She began as a lady’s maid to Lady Greathead.
 In 1773, at the age of 18, she married actor William Siddons.
-She gave birth to seven children, but outlived five of them, and her marriage to William Siddons became strained and ended in an informal separation.
+She gave birth to seven children but outlived five of them, and her marriage to William Siddons became strained and ended in an informal separation.

 Portrait by Sir Thomas Lawrence, 1804.

-Rudolph Ackermann (April 20, 1764 – March 30, 1834)
+Born: April 20, 1764 – Died: March 30, 1834.